African and African American Studies, Urban Studies

 - Collaborates with the Office of Undergraduate Research to connect students pursuing independent faculty-mentored research with resources and assists students as they showcase their research in John M. Olin Library.

-- Coordinates University College student orientation
+- Coordinates School of Continuing & Professional Studies (formerly University College) student orientation